inkVerb/VIP/Android/adb-fastboot.md

 - Though recoveries don't seem like it at first, they are the professional way to modify an Android phone.
 - There are links to various recoveries on the Internet.
 Sometimes the very newest versions won't work.
 - Recoveries can format your phone, install a ROM, perform "root" operations.
-- Recoveries can have other tools, like a terminal emulator, file manager, etc.
+- Recoveries can have other tools, like a terminal emulator, file manager, etc
 - Recoveries are very, very small, maybe 12MB.

 ###### *You DO NOT need an Android .apk or app from the Play market for any of this!
 Ubuntu/Linux terminal is easier!*